thestarlab/thestarlab.github.io/pubs-exported.md

 Rabia, A. H., J. Neupane, Z. Lin, K. Lewis, G. Cao, and W. Guo (2022).
 “Principles and applications of topography in precision agriculture”.
-In: *Advances in Agronomy* 166, p.
-143.
+In: *Advances in agronomy* 171, pp. 143-189.

+Zhu, D., S. Gao, and G. Cao (2022).
+“Towards the intelligent era of spatial analysis and modeling”.
+In: *Proceedings of the 5th ACM SIGSPATIAL international workshop on AI for geographic knowledge discovery*. , pp. 10-13.

 ## 2021

 Cao, G. and N. Zhao (2021).
-“Integrating Remote Sensing and Social Sensing to Examine Socioeconomic Dynamics: A Case Study of Twitter and Nighttime Light Imagery”.
+“Integrating remote sensing and social sensing to examine socioeconomic dynamics: A case study of twitter and nighttime light imagery”.
 In: *Urban Remote Sensing: Monitoring, Synthesis, and Modeling in the Urban Environment*, pp. 131-150.

 Chen, Z., Z. Cong, D. Liang, and G. Cao (2021).
 “Age Differences in